siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

 The first argument to ``create_diearea`` specifies the overall size of the chip, provided as a list containing the coordinates of the bottom-left and top-right corners, respectively (the bottom-left is generally ``(0, 0)``).
-The ``corearea`` keyword argument specifies the legal area for placing standard cells in the same form (note that the term "core" in ``corearea`` refers to something other than the ZeroSoC "core").
+The ``corearea`` keyword argument takes input in the same form and specifies the legal area for placing standard cells (note that the term "core" in ``corearea`` refers to something other than the ZeroSoC "core").

 With this call, we now have a minimal SC floorplan!
 To preview your work, go ahead and run ``floorplan.py``.
 This should produce some log output, as well as